suazojaime/servel_elections_data/README.md

 # servel.py

 Librarie servel.py provides a variety of functions to connect to servel.cl and get the data from last presidentail elections.
+The original data comes in json sintaxis but the functions from this library return pandas dataframes so its easy work with, e.g plot the data

 * ***servel.all_regions()*** gets the data from all regions by region
 * ***servel.get_region_code(region_name)*** gets the code that servel uses to identify that region in particular